deeban-dc/deeban-dc/README.md

 >>I promise I'll get better with time.

->>Just a warning, my code might make you question your life choices, but hey, isn't that what learning is all about?
+>>Just a warning, my code might make you question your life choices.

->>But seriously, feel free to look around, leave a comment, or even a joke.
+>>Feel free to look around, leave a comment, or even a joke.

 >>If you're looking for perfectly optimized code, you've come to the wrong place.